Originally by Ana Casado-Rodriguez, updated in 2026 by Vivienne Jansen

 To get student perspectives on classes at Jesuit, Jesuit Media polled over 40 students regarding a specific class they are taking this year or have taken in the past.

 The students were asked to share their opinion on the class.
-First they shared their “Need To Know’s”, which refers to things students should before deciding to take the class.
+First they shared their “Need To Know’s”, which refers to things students should do before deciding to take the class.
 Then they were asked to share their favorite part about the class.

 Keep in mind this is one student’s unfiltered opinion.
 If you feel you are in need of more information, reach out to the teacher, your counselor, or peers who might have taken the class as well.
 Or, you could check out the forecasting overview page on Jesuit’s website.